hphelion/documentation/community/community.hwsw-requirements.md

 - The physical hypervisor/OS network is shared by a number of logical networks, and each logical network has its own VLAN and IP subnet
 - If you have other DHCP servers on the same network, you must ensure that the DHCP server does not hand out IP addresses to your physical nodes as they PXE boot.
+- The seed VM, the baremetal systems and the BMC (IPMI controller) for all baremetal systems must be on a common network.

 <!--
 For detailed information, see the [Reference architecture](/helion/community//reference-architecture/).